The climate change conversation

 The more widespread national and international media outlets feature heavily stories about the negative progress of climate change.
 Stories on positive progress are more prominent in local news and trade press.
 The preponderance of negative stories in national and international media outlets is highly significant, given the wider readership of these publications and their role in setting the media agenda.

-Only 12% of news stories are recalled to be about positive progress.
+Our data also showed that only 12% of news stories are recalled to be about positive progress.

 We see that what people remember from coverage on climate change is even more negative than the coverage itself.
 We see that while over a third (37%) of actual coverage is positive in nature, barely 1 in 10 articles are recalled to feature stories about positive progress.